-- Section 39 of the Financial and Performance Management Standard 2019 - Applicable Australian Accounting Standards and Interpretations - Queensland Treasury's Minimum Reporting Requirements for reporting periods beginning on or after 1 July 2020
+- Section 39 of the Financial and Performance Management Standard 2019 - Australian Accounting Standards and Interpretations applicable to not-for-profit entities - Queensland Treasury's Minimum Reporting Requirements for reporting periods beginning on or after 1 July 2021

 Except where stated, the historical cost convention is used.
 This means that assets are recorded at their initial cost and liabilities are valued at the amount initially received in exchange for obligation.